dcheng666666/salesforce-agent/README.md

 An intelligent Salesforce data query agent built with Google ADK and Gemini LLM model for querying Salesforce data via SOQL.

+## 🎯 Codebase Purpose

+This codebase demonstrates **two different approaches** for integrating Salesforce with AI agents:

+1. **Function Tool Approach** (`function_tool/`): Wraps Salesforce API calls as custom function tools that the agent can directly invoke
+2. **MCP (Model Context Protocol) Approach** (`salesforce_mcp/`): Uses the Salesforce MCP server to provide standardized tool interfaces for agent interaction

+Both approaches showcase how to encapsulate Salesforce connectivity and operations into reusable tools that AI agents can leverage for data querying and manipulation.

 ## 🛠 Tech Stack